Home

 Because children follow their interests and learn within a context, they retain information better than they do when reading textbooks and memorizing information for tests.

-Homeschool unit studies can include the study of character traits, music, art, drama and clothing, and are great for combining multiple age groups into a single subject.
+Homeschool unit studies can include the study of character traits, music, art, drama and clothing, and are great for combining multiple age groups into a single program.
 Older children can read higher level books and work on more complex projects, and younger children can be read picture books and work on projects at their level.

 This method is great for building research skills in high school students.
 It mimics the way we learn as adults, thus preparing teens for real life.

-Unit Studies require work on the part of the parent to plan, purchase and prepare materials.
-Since children are not tested, parents are responsible for assessing their child’s needs and progress.
+Homeschooling unit studies require work on the part of the parent to plan, purchase and prepare materials.
+Since children are not tested, parents are responsible for assessing their child's needs and progress.
 Although these programs incorporate all subjects, many parents find it necessary add on a traditional math or language arts curricula.

 To save time on planning and preparation, many parents purchase pre-planned programs.
 Here are some popular providers of prepackaged homeschooling unit studies: